Virginia Mason's board-certified pathologists are trained in all areas of anatomic pathology, including:

 Gastrointestinal and Liver Pathology

 The gastrointestinal pathology service offers diagnostic expertise and interpretation of inflammatory and neoplastic conditions of the gastrointestinal tract, pancreas and the liver including: gastritis, colitis, inflammatory bowel disease, pancreatitis, hepatitis and biliary disorders, as well as gastric, esophageal, colon, pancreatic and liver cancer.
-Russell Dorer, MD, PhD, and Hejin Hahn MD, PhD, both fellowship-trained gastrointestinal and liver pathologists, lead this area and work closely with their clinical colleagues in the Digestive Disease Institute to coordinate patient care, provide patient specific diagnoses and ensure optimal treatment of every patient.
+Russell Dorer, MD, PhD, a fellowship-trained gastrointestinal and liver pathologist, leads this area and works closely with his clinical colleagues in the Digestive Disease Institute to coordinate patient care, provide patient specific diagnoses and ensure optimal treatment of every patient.

 The genitourinary pathology service provides interpretation of prostate, urinary bladder, testicular, and kidney neoplasms and malignancies.
 Dr. Olgac leads this team and collaborates closely with Virginia Mason's Urology Department including participation in the prostate and urologic tumor boards.
 New diagnostic techniques are used to enable the urologist and oncologist to tailor treatment for each patient.